NiallBunting/niallbunting.github.io/_posts/2019-12-09-ebcdic-character-format-guide.markdown

 categories: EBCDIC Cobol packing copybooks
 ---

 This aims to explain what EBCDIC is and give an overview how to use it.
-If you want to read about it's history have a look at the [wiki page][wikipage] (also take a look at the joke section).
+If you want to read about its history, have a look at the [wiki page][wikipage] (also take a look at the joke section).

 This post is mainly going to deal with fixed width EBCDIC records.
+We will also briefly cover reading EBCDIC into a Apache Spark cluster using the Cobrix library.

 ### Contents
 1. [EBCDIC in five bullet points](#ebcdic-in-five-bullet-points)